madou1217/laravel-countries/README.md

 composer require io238/laravel-iso-countries
 ```

-The latest version of this package requires PHP version 8.0 or above.
-If you need support for PHP 7.4, please install
-version 2 of this package.
+The latest version of this package requires PHP version 8.1 or above and supports Laravel 7, 8, 9, 10, 11, and 12.
+If you need support for PHP 7.4, please install version 2 of this package.
+For PHP 8.0, use version 3.

 ### Migrations